Service Apply for a club machine permit

 We'll need to know:

-You can find out about restrictions on machines in clubs in our guide to applying for gambling act licences.
+You can find out about machines in clubs in our guidance on Gambling Act 2005.

 Responsible authorities